HaveAGitGat/HBBatchBeast/README.md

 Step 1: Make sure you have HandbrakeCLI installed.
 The easiest way is using Hombrew.
 Do the following.

-Copy the following line into a terminal:
+a.Copy the following line into a terminal:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Press enter and wait for it to complete.

-Copy the following line into a terminal:
+Press enter and wait for it to complete. b.Copy the following line into a terminal:

 brew install handbrake